quicwg/multipath/draft-ietf-quic-multipath.md

 acknowledging packets from different paths MAY disable ECN marking and send all subsequent packets as Not-ECN capable.

+Alternatively, a sender MAY decide to disable ECN entirely when a single packet number space is used by marking all sent packets as Not-ECN capable.

 ## Using Multiple Packet Number Spaces

 If the multipath option is enabled with a value of 2, each path has